 Best State Parks for Summer Swimming

-State parks offer some of the best swimming holes in the USA – often free or for just a few dollars entrance fee.
-From natural waterslides in Arizona to crystal-clear springs in Florida, these parks deliver refreshing summer experiences.
+State parks offer some of the best swimming in the USA β often free or for just a few dollars’ entrance fee.
+From natural waterslides carved into red sandstone in Arizona to 72Β°F crystal springs in Florida and legendary river holes in the Texas Hill Country, these parks deliver the most refreshing way to beat the summer heat.

 How to choose a state park for summer swimming